 Copy the URL Key of the page which you want to translate, hit the ‘Add New Page’ button at the top of the page.

 Next, enter a translated title of the page and fill the other fields.
 Positively remember to paste the URL key you copied into the SEO section.

-Go to the section “Page in Websites”, select the Store View for the new page, save translated page.
+Go to the section “Page in Websites”, select the Store View for the new page, save the translated page.

 Translating Individual Blocks:

-There are some page elements which still have not been translated, as of yet.
-In order to make such page blocks available in other languages, all you have to do is to create them in the target language and assign to the necessary Store Views.
+There are some page elements that still have not been translated, as of yet.
+In order to make such page blocks available in other languages, all you have to do is to create them in the target language and assign them to the necessary Store Views.
 Go to Content > Elements > Blocks

 In order to translate the ‘Welcome’ message, go to Content > Design > Configuration.
 Locate the new Store View, grid and switch to the edit mode.
 Now, move to the ‘Header’ section and expand it.
 Enter the translated welcome message and save.